Our Honest NY Sightseeing Pass Review: Is It Worth Buying In 2025?

 Tourist walking into the Bronx Zoo entrance on a sunny day

-This is a review, not a how-to guide, so we’re not going to harp on about the different ways you can use a New York Sightseeing Pass (although you absolutely should read all the fine print).
+This is a review, not a how-to guide, so we’re not going to give you step by step instructions on exactly how to use New York Sightseeing Pass (although you absolutely should read all the fine print).

-But there’s one thing we must explain as part of this review: you must reserve timed entry slots at certain attractions like the Empire State Building, the premium guided bus tour, Bronx Zoo or the various walking tours.
+But there’s one important thing we have to make clear about using any pass in NYC – you must reserve timed entry slots at certain attractions like the Empire State Building, premium guided bus tours, Bronx Zoo or the various walking tours.

 We strongly recommend looking through this attractions list to see if reservations are required, recommended or not required.
-It’s also another easy way to look through all the available attractions so you can start planning what you’d like to see.
+Our advice is to book any that are required or recommended.

-Here’s another way you can book timed entry reservations for specific attractions:
+Here’s another way we booked timed entry reservations for specific attractions:

 • Head over to the official website